meiji163/GameofLife/README.md

 ![rpentomino](https://media.giphy.com/media/EA1yHtJbvWXDx2dWNr/giphy.gif)

-Conway's game of life is a cellular automaton.
+The game of life is a cellular automaton invented by John Conway.
 Each cell has 8 neighbors, and is either alive or dead.
 Each step, the status of the cell is updated.
 If the cell is dead and has three alive neighbors, it becomes alive.
 If the cell is alive and has three live neighbors it keeps living.
 All other cells die.
 There are several interesting open questions; for example, do there exist [oscillators](https://www.conwaylife.com/wiki/Oscillator) of every period?
 ## Install
 The only requirements are Python 3.8 and [PyGame](https://www.pygame.org/wiki/GettingStarted), which can be installed with pip